 The Ambassadors for ACM program rewards ACM members like you for encouraging new members to join.
 Your first-hand experience with ACM's valuable

 career development and continuous learning programs makes you a perfect envoy to share your ACM experiences with prospective members.
-Please consider becoming an Ambassador for ACM.
+The Ambassadors

 Submit the ACM Referral Form, and your referrals can join ACM at a special discount rate.

 Our members are our greatest asset.
 Your support of ACM is critical to our continuing efforts to advance computing as a science and a profession.
 Please consider becoming an Ambassador for ACM.